danielgch2912/recipes/README.md

     docker compose up
 ````

-To execute the tests you can use maven
+To execute the tests you can use maven command
 ````shell
 mvn clean test
 ````